 - As sex worker rights activists we deal in incredibly serious often depressing situations on a daily basis.
 Because the interventions were creative and often humorous my team had fun and therefore had more energy and an increased morale to ensure that the intervention was sustained throughout the event.

 Sample Project #2: Saving Lives in Seattle

-In late 2017, Steve Lambert worked in Seattle, helping the YES to SCS coalition.
-Check out their new site, yestoscs.org!
-Through the Accelerator program, we’re implementing creative strategies and actions to help save lives in the opioid crisis by creating the first safe consumption space in the U.S..
+In late 2017, C4AA worked in Seattle, helping the YES to SCS coalition.
+Check out their new campaign site, yestoscs.org.
+Through the Accelerator program, we implemented creative strategies and actions to help save lives in the opioid crisis through working toward the first safe consumption space in the U.S..